Goddess Bunny: Personal life

-Although Bunny had no biological children of her own, she informally 'adopted' fans including photographer Chuck Grant, who is the sister of pop musician Lana Del Rey.
+Crisps's mother was deeply religious and rejected her gender identity, insisting on calling Crisp by her birth name, although Crisp would return to live with her mother at times during her adult life.

+Although Bunny had no biological children of her own, she informally 'adopted' fans.
 She reportedly met one of her sons, film director Hunter Ray Barker, in a Mexican restaurant.
 Crisp acted as a muse for Barker, who made a short documentary film about her.

 Death

 Crisp lived at an assisted living facility in Inglewood, California, towards the end of her life.
 She died of COVID-19 in Los Angeles, on January 27, 2021, 14 days after her 61st birthday.

-Lana Del Rey posted a tribute to Crisp on her Instagram page.
 Crisp's son, Hunter Ray Barker, created a GoFundMe appeal to raise money to cover Crisp's funeral expenses, seeking to honor her wish to be buried at the Hollywood Forever Cemetery.